HealthSamurai/documentation/modules-1/aidbox-forms/converter.md

   :conversion {:convert-forms-on-start true}}
 ```

+You need to restart aidbox to take effect of changed configuration

 ### Document conversion on save

 For Document conversion you should set `[:conversion :convert-doc-on-save]` property to `true`